On the proportion of derangements in affine classical groups: Affine symplectic groups

-Before describing the cycle index for the symplectic groups, let us recall Wall's combinatorial description of their conjugacy classes.
-In doing so, we follow Fulman's treatment of the subject in [\cite{Fulman_cycle_index}, Sec.
-4.2].
-Given a polynomial $\phi \in \mathbb{F}_q[z]$, with non-zero constant term, define the polynomial $\bar{\phi}$ by
+Before describing the cycle index of the symplectic groups, let us recall Wall's combinatorial description of its conjugacy classes.
+We describe in detail the odd-characteristic case, following Fulman's treatment of the subject in \cite[Sec.
+4.2]{Fulman_cycle_index}.